Discussion in 'Ballroom Dance' started by NielsenE, Mar 15, 2007.

 Sounds like San Jose's a better deal, esp if it counts for 2 yrs!

-It does suck, I registered, but will cancel too, refuse to pay so much for a comp..
+It does stink, I registered, but will cancel too, refuse to pay so much for a comp..
 We will probably do another regional, maybe in California.
 San Jose is during a bad time, but the NW regional sounds good, and at least it's usually contested.

 NW Regional looks good.
 Cheap flights to Seattle from NYC.
 Good warm-up for Manhattan Dancesport.